 The Best Primers to Stop Tannin Bleed

-One of the biggest challenges when painting furniture is tannin bleed through – where dark stains appear on the surface of your paint due to the wood’s natural color seeping through.
-The best way to avoid this problem is to use a quality primer, designed specifically to stop tannin bleed through.
+One of the biggest challenges when painting furniture is tannin bleedthrough, and the best way to avoid this problem is to use a quality primer.
+In this blog post, we’ll take a look at some of the best primers to stop tannin bleed through.

 If you’ve been doing any painting projects lately with waterbased paints, chances are you’ve heard of tannin bleed through.
 But what is it exactly, and how can you stop it?

 Tannin bleed through is a common issue when painting wood, especially if the wood is untreated or unfinished, and if you’re using waterbased products.
+Bleed through occurs when certain tannins in the wood leach through the paint coating and cause discoloration or stains.

 Fortunately, there are several primers available that can help prevent this from happening.
 And a lot of these are on our list of the best primers for painting furniture.
+Let’s take a look at some of the best tannin blocking primer options!

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.